essox514/lasnep/README.md

-# NSERC Industrial Research Chair for High Speed and Programmable Packet Processing
+# High Speed and Programmable Packet Processing
 Reference Courses, Papers and Ressources on the topic of: Networking, Operating System , Algorithms, Languages, Computer Architecture and FPGA.
 Also contains ressources for graduates students.